 My name is Tara Mostafavi.
-I’m a recent graduate of UC Santa Barbara, applying to law school this fall.
+I’m a recent graduate of UC Santa Barbara, and I will be attending law school this fall.
 During my gap year, I was a language and culture assistant in Cantabria, Spain!

 In addition to studying Communication and Professional Writing, I immersed myself in enriching communities at UC Santa Barbara such as Model UN and WORD magazine, becoming a competitive debater and writer.
 A bit about those experiences are below: